HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * ㋀㋁㋂㋃㋄㋅㋆㋇㋈㋉㋊㋋ extend with the .ye values

 # 2023-08:
+* Can Notion be more useful with the Marketing team?
+  * discuss this with LzH
+    * then direct AJo
+    * test this technology with LsH too
 * engage more thru GitHub starting with the Real Estate schemas which I want to present as an Address Maintenance component
   * the clear intent should be to build towards MyData and use of the emerging government components
 * consider the extent to which GitHub may be useful in crafting content that is dewtined for TiddlyHost